Gentle Persuasion: Creative Ways To Get What You Want

 Learning to advocate for yourself isn’t always easy

-Lastly, when you ask for what you want, persistence can be crucial to your eventual success.
+Lastly, when you ask for what you want, persistence can be helpful to your eventual success.
 If you know you deserve something, try not to capitulate, or accept less.
-For example, if you billed a client a specific amount, and they failed to send the full payment, tactfully asking them to make up for the discrepancy is within your rights.
+For example, if you billed a client a specific amount, and they failed to send the full payment, tactfully reminding them of your price and asking them to make up for the discrepancy is within your rights.
 Learning that it’s OK to ask for what you want and avoiding letting others take advantage of you can be challenging, but it can lead to numerous benefits in the long run.

 Studies show that online therapy can be an effective form of care for individuals experiencing mental health concerns that may impact their ability to advocate for themselves.
 For example, in one study, participants reported experiencing improvements in social anxiety symptoms following an online therapy program, which included a focus on skills like assertiveness and public speaking.
 Additionally, the study notes the increased cost-effectiveness and convenience of online therapy when compared to in-person counseling.